Halmoos/ColorGame/README.md

 A simple game using Tkinter library.

 # The rules:
 1- There are 3 colors: Red, Green, and Blue.
-From which one will be chosen at random when you press Start.
+From which one will be chosen at random when you press Start.  <br />
 2- There are 3 buttons to click on.
-Each button shows a number and a color 3- You must choose the button with the matching color to the color Label as well as the highest number ranging from 1 to 100.
+Each button shows a number and a color.  <br />
+3- You must choose the button with the matching color to the color Label as well as the highest number ranging from 1 to 100.  <br />
-4- Pressing a correct button will give 10 points, whereas an incorrect choice will take away 5 points.
+4- Pressing a correct button will give 10 points, whereas an incorrect choice will take away 5 points.  <br />

 # Note:
 The color that you must choose does no update along with the clickable buttons.